oroinc/crm/README.md

 - /Manager contains service which allow to manipulate, entity, repository and entity manager with simple manager (classic doctrine entity) or flexible manager (attribute management entity)

-- /Listener contains event subscriber/listener to implements some behavior as timestampable or translatable
+- /Listener contains event subscriber/listener to implements some behavior as timestampable, translatable, etc

 - /Helper contains classes with utility methods